Survivor: Panama

-Survivor: Panama — Exile Island, also known as Survivor: Exile Island and Survivor: Panama, is the twelfth season of the American CBS competitive reality television series Survivor.
+Survivor: Panama — Exile Island (commonly referred to as Survivor: Exile Island and/or Survivor: Panama) is the twelfth season of the American CBS competitive reality television series Survivor.
 The season was filmed in the Pearl Islands, off the coast of Panama from October 31, 2005, through December 8, 2005, and premiered on February 2, 2006.
 Hosted by Jeff Probst, it consisted of the usual 39 days of gameplay with 16 competitors, and was the first season with 16 competitors since Survivor: Pearl Islands five seasons prior.

-The season included a twist that originally came from Survivor: Palau called Exile Island.
-Each week at least one castaway is banished to an island away from all other contestants for the time period between the reward and immunity challenges.
-The castaway is given a single machete, a flint, a pot and a bucket of non-sanitized water.
-The island also contained a hidden immunity idol that could be used at tribal council after the votes have been cast.
-During the season finale on May 14, 2006, it was revealed that Aras Baskauskas was named the Sole Survivor over Danielle DiLorenzo in a 5–2 vote.
+Aras Baskauskas was named the Sole Survivor over Danielle DiLorenzo in a 5–2 vote.

+Format

+Survivor is a reality television show created by Mark Burnett and Charlie Parsons and based on the Swedish show Expedition Robinson.
+The series follows a number of participants who are isolated in a remote location, where they must provide food, fire, and shelter for themselves.
+Every three days, one participant is removed from the series by majority vote, with challenges being held to give a reward (ranging from living and food-related prizes to a car) and immunity from being voted off the show.
+The last remaining player is awarded a prize of $1,000,000.